How to get touch with us over the festive period

 Find out more

 Divorce is a very personal matter, and you should instruct a lawyer who suits you.
 You’ll need to know that you are being listened to and that your lawyer is guiding you through the process with your best interests in mind.
 Sometimes, your lawyer will need to give advice that is difficult for you to hear.
-It is important that you can trust that your lawyer will be transparent with you, so that you can manage your own expectations and be realistic.
+You must trust that your lawyer will be transparent with you so that you can manage your expectations and be realistic.

 For any help or support with separation, child arrangement orders, or supporting your children, then please contact our dedicated Family Law team.